jake-knerr/cogent/README.md

 #### Use [CHESS](https://github.com/jake-knerr/chess) components to style Cogent components.

+This makes it easy to style components and makes the components look consistent.

 ### Stylistic Conventions and Design Patterns

 #### Develop based on screen sizes with feature detection instead of user-agent sniffing.